ELTE-DH/dh-basics/README.md

 ## Licenc

 Az anyag a [Creative Commons, Nevezd meg! - Így add tovább!
 CC-BY-SA 4.0 Nemzetközi Licenc](https://creativecommons.org/licenses/by-sa/4.0/deed.hu) feltételeinek megfelelően, permalinkes (kattintható és az adott cikkre mutató) forrásmegjelöléssel szabadon felhasználható.

+## Acknowledgements

+The authors acknowledge the support of the National Laboratory for Digital Heritage.
+Project no. 2022-2.1.1-NL-2022-00009 has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the 2022-2.1.1-NL funding scheme.